Evans Hayward: Career

 In addition to these professional activities, she found herself becoming a “committee person” in the 1970s.
 She was selected by President Richard Nixon to serve on the General Advisory Committee to the Atomic Energy Commission.
 She was a member of the Advisory Screening Committee in Physics for the Committee on International Exchange of persons (Senior Fulbright-Hays Program).
 In that capacity she reviewed applications for Fulbright Scholarships in the field of physics.
 She was also a member of Maryland Governor Mandel’s Science Advisory Council, which assists the governor with scientific problems and forecasts of future scientific information and their relation to the state of Maryland.
-Evans received the Department of Commerce Silver Medal in 1958 and Gold Medal in 1971.
+Evans received the Department of Commerce Silver Medal in 1958.
+She received their Gold Medal in 1971.
 She was a recipient of the Federal Women’s Award in 1975 and the NBS Samuel Wesley Stratton Award in 1980.
 Evans was selected as an NBS Fellow 1987 and in 1995 was selected to the NIST Portrait Gallery of Distinguished Scientists, Engineers and Administrators.
 She was a Fellow of the American Physical Society.

 After she was fully retired, she started taking evening classes at American University in areas such as politics and international relations, Spanish and Italian.
 When asked why she was taking them she said she still wants to learn.
 Evans was predeceased by her husband Ray and two sons.
 Her colleagues from around the world have expressed their condolences and their appreciation for the support and encouragement Evans offered for their research.